buvis/docs/src/catalogue/speedtest-exporter.md

 ## Description

-Speedtest Exporter made in python using the official speedtest bin
+Speedtest Exporter made in python using the official speedtest bin.

 ## k8 at home search